Key Features

 The balance between your total eligible project costs and the amount of grant awarded must be funded by the organisation receiving the grant.

-For industrial research projects (mid stage competition) you can get funding for your eligible project costs of:
+For industrial research projects you could get funding for your eligible project costs of:

-For more information on company sizes, please refer to the company accounts guidance.
+For more information on company sizes, refer to the company accounts guidance.

 If you are applying for an award funded under State aid Regulations, the definitions are set out in the European Commission Recommendation of 6 May 2003.

-Innovate UK may terminate your grant without notice if Government commitment for the initiative is withdrawn.
+Innovate UK may revoke our decision to provide funding without notice if government commitment for this initiative is withdrawn.

-This funding is part of the UK Government’s official development assistance budget (ODA).
-You must be able to demonstrate that there is a clear economic and social benefit to one or more of the focus countries.
+This funding is part of the UK government’s official development assistance budget (ODA).
+You must be able to demonstrate that there is a clear economic and social benefit to one or more of the targeted countries.
 This includes a need to outline how your project and innovation will positively impact Gender Equality, Disability and Social Inclusion (GEDSI).

 If projects are judged to be non-compliant with ODA, Innovate UK will not submit the application for assessment.